Blues vs. Kraken Prediction & Picks - October 14

 Blues Splits and Trends

+- In the 18 games St. Louis played that were decided by one goal, it picked up 26 points.

-- In the 10 games last season the Blues scored just one goal, they finished 1-9-0 (two points).
+- Last season the Blues scored just one goal in 10 games, and they picked up two points (1-9-0).

 Team Stats Comparison (2022-23)